ysbsb/KHCSM_project/README.md

 # KHCSM_project

-This is a project page of Kyung Hee University KHCSM project, making VR games and contents.
+This is a project page of Kyung Hee University KHCSM project.

 <br>